matejholy/jira-programming/_posts/2017-04-09-thumbnail-for-custom-jira-report.md

 __Create the thumbnail image__

 Create the thumbnail as .png image.
-The _largest usable size is 268 x 140 px_.
+The _maximum [oficially supported dimensions](https://developer.atlassian.com/jiradev/latest-updates/developer-changes-for-older-jira-versions/preparing-for-jira-6-4#PreparingforJIRA6.4-reportpluginmodule) are 268 x 138 px_ (height of 140px seems to be working too, though).
 If the image is smaller, it will be displayed in the center of the thumbnail area.
 Save the image in the `*plugin_root*\src\main\resources\images` folder.

 __Add some css__